33 pages • 1 hour readJames L. Swanson

 Get access to this full Study Guide and much more!

 Swanson’s storytelling is brisk and to the point.
-He writes much like a journalist.
-In keeping with this method, he provides a somewhat muted account that does not seek to identify heroes and villains.
+He writes much like a journalist and includes reproductions of the many primary sources he used to research the book.
+In keeping with an objective voice, he provides a somewhat muted account that does not seek to identify heroes and villains.
 It places the story and those involved in it in the context of realistic, often mundane motives.
 For example, he notes greed on the part of many of those who pursued Booth and his allies.
 He also demonstrates that some of those involved in aiding Booth, such as Mudd, were in many ways merely unlucky figures.

 The story jumps back and forth from the shocked reaction of a country in mourning in Washington DC to the tense moments of the killers in their hideouts as they try to reach sanctuary in the failed Confederate states.
 Chasing Lincoln’s Killer sheds light on the divisions inherent in American culture from its founding to the present day.